Heart Healthy Mixed Bean Salad

 Read on for tips and substitution ideas on how to make this recipe, and how to avoid making it a disaster.

-How to make this bean salad recipe into a hearty meal
+How to make this three bean salad recipe into a hearty meal

-To make a bean salad into a hearty meal, you can incorporate the following elements:
+To make a dense bean salad recipe into a hearty meal, you can incorporate the following elements:

 1. Protein: Add additional sources of protein to your bean salad.
 This can include ingredients like grilled chicken, cooked shrimp, tofu, tempeh, diced ham, or canned tuna.
 These protein additions will make the salad more substantial and satisfying.